Applying for a Visa to Enter Australia

 Good character requirements are usually in the form of providing police certificates for each country you have lived in for 12 months or more over the last ten years since turning 16.
 Applicants outside Australia do not have to provide this information when applying, but will be advised if they are required to provide it at a later date.
 People applying from within Australia will have to provide this information with their application.

-There are several information pamphlets on establishing good character: See the general informationabout character and police checks, as well as Fact Sheet 79 – The Character Requirement on the Department of Immigration website.
+There are several information pamphlets on establishing good character: See the general information about character and police checks on the Department of Home Affairs website.

 Exclusion periods and re-entry bans